Battle Angel Alita: Mars Chronicle: Publication and creation

 Yukito Kishiro announced the series on 1 January 2014 with the premiere set for the second half of 2014.
 The manga was launched in Kodansha's Evening magazine on 28 October 2014.
 Battle Angel Alita: Mars Chronicle was announced as the "final chapter" in the Battle Angel Alita series.
 Evening ceased its publication on 28 February 2023 and the series resumed on the Comic Days website on 16 January 2024.
-In November 2024, Kishiro stated on his personal blog that Mars Chronicle is set to end with its 56th chapter and that the story will continue with a new series in 2025; the final chapter was published on 11 March 2025.
-In the last volume of Mars Chronicle, released on 23 April, the name of the new series was announced as Gunnm: Panzer Kunst Chronicle (Ganmu Kikō-Jutsu Senki), with its release delayed to 2026.
+In November 2024, Kishiro stated on his personal blog that Mars Chronicle would end with its 56th chapter and that the story would continue with a new series in 2025; the final chapter was published on 11 March 2025.
+In the last volume of Mars Chronicle, released on 23 April, the name of the new series was announced as Gunnm: Panzer Kunst Chronicle (銃夢機甲術戦記, Ganmu Kikō-Jutsu Senki), with its release delayed to 2026.
+It started on Comic Days on 5 May 2026.

 Kodansha USA have licensed the manga for English release in North America.

 At the end of the second volume, Hibotaki Tobi's one-shot Mukai (霧界) was published, the story of which won the award for the best science fiction story.
 The illustrations were done by Kishiro.
 The plot of the one-shot tells about a boy stuck in a world where time has stopped.

 While working on illustrations for the manga, Kishiro uses both manual work and computer graphics.
 Background elements, dashed lines and various mechanisms are drawn by hand by Kishiro's assistant, his younger brother Tsutomu.